For our suppliers

 Integrity and compliance

-We expect zero tolerance for corruption, fraud or unethical conduct in all parts of the value chain.
+We expect zero tolerance for corruption, fraud or other unethical conduct in all parts of the value chain, in line with applicable laws and international standards.

 Supplier qualification and dialogue